 Some people don’t live in mansions or drive the most expensive cars, yet they are fulfilling their life’s calling, and some people are rich but not living meaningful lives.
 Having lots of money and stuff is not always proof that you are fulfilling your calling.

 Because it is a divine assignment that doesn’t mean it will be easy.
 Because it is something you feel equipped to do and love to do doesn’t mean you will not encounter challenges or feel like giving up on it sometimes.
 You have to learn, grow, sharpen your skills to be able to fulfill your calling.

 You Think It Is A One Way Traffic

 Your calling can have different expressions, and it can also evolve as you move through life.
 When God leads you in another path, be ready to go.

 You Think You Are Too Old

-As long as you are alive and well, there will always be something you can do to make your own contribution to the world.
-My Uncle is in his 70s and he just started a school for less privileged children in our village, children who otherwise wouldn’t have been able to get an education.
+As long as you are alive and well, there will always be something you can do to make your contribution to the world.
+My Uncle is in his 70s, and he just started a school for less privileged children in our hometown, for children who otherwise wouldn’t have been able to get an education.

 Thank you for reading.
 Starting in April 2020, I will be sending emails once or twice a month.
 They are short, straight-to-the-point, and written as honestly and real as if I am having a conversation with you over a nice cup of coffee – no judgments, no prejudices, just life-giving soul to soul conversations.